JuliaOpt/MathProgBase.jl/doc/solverinterface.rst

 The interfaces for these three classes of models are defined in the subsequent sections.

-All abstract model types inherit from the abstact type ``AbstractMathProgModel``.
+All abstract model types inherit from the abstract type ``AbstractMathProgModel``.
 The following methods are common to all model types:

 .. function:: getsolution(m::AbstractMathProgModel)